Ambroise Paré Hospital (Boulogne-Billancourt)

-The Ambroise Paré Hospital (Boulogne-Billancourt) is a celebrated teaching hospital in the prestigious Parisian area Boulogne-Billancourt.
+Ambroise Paré Hospital (French: Hôpital Ambroise-Paré) is a celebrated teaching hospital in the prestigious Parisian suburb of Boulogne-Billancourt.
 It is part of the Assistance Publique – Hôpitaux de Paris which is the largest hospital system in Europe and one of the largest in the world.
 It is one of the teaching hospitals of Paris-Saclay University, which was ranked 1st university in France and 13th in the world.
-Paris-Saclay University is a successor of the formerly University of Paris metonymically known as the Sorbonne, which does not exist anymore and has now been divided into 13 universities on the 31st of December 1970.
+Paris-Saclay University is a successor of the formerly University of Paris metonymically known as the Sorbonne, which does not exist anymore and has now been divided into 13 universities on 31 December 1970.